-- Redrawing the route with different choices that achieve a desired outcome. • - Ask questions and give your reflections. • - Make the child comfortable and feel safe... get a drink; leave the door open. • - Stay on course.
-Don't deviate to secondary issues. • - Do not use judgemental language.
-This is a meeting not a private shaming. - End the meeting well with a plan to support the child's future choices.
-I can choose to - Use the choices material - Record on the behaviour log •
+- Redrawing the route with different choices that achieve a desired outcome. - Ask questions and give your reflections. - Make the child comfortable and feel safe... get a drink; leave the door open. - Stay on course.
+Don't deviate to secondary issues. - Do not use judgemental language.
+This is a meeting not a private shaming. - End the meeting well with a plan to support the child's future choices. - Record on Arbor